 These obstacles are external, such as unforeseen circumstances in ones life and other peoples actions.
 Internal obstacles are beliefs, core values, self perception and how are brain's store pictures as well as internal dialogue.

 It is believed that 70% of our beliefs have been programmed into our minds by parents, peers and past experiences.
 Some are great, and some will limit our progression.

 Irish Dancers must learn how to weed out the self limiting beliefs that are stopping them experiencing their full potential on stage as well as other aspects of their life, such as education and wellbeing.

 Stage five Looks at how you can work with the part of our mind that works behind the everyday analytical mind in a fun way.

 This mind has been referred to as the sub or unconscious mind.
 This part of the mind controls our emotions as well as irrational behaviour.

-If not controlled it can cause dancers to freeze, forget know skills and even be physically sick on stage.
+If not controlled it can cause Irish dancers to freeze, forget skills they have practiced for Feis and even be physically sick on stage.